-In this episode of the TiLT Parenting Podcast, I bring back to the show Julie George, a behavioral and education consultant who specializes in working with high-functioning autistic girls.
+In this episode of the TiLT Parenting Podcast, I bring back to the show Julie George, a behavioral and education consultant who specializes in working with autistic girls.
 People are starting to recognize that autism presents differently in girls than in boys, and as a result, many autistic girls are slipping through the cracks and not getting the diagnoses, and the support, they need.

 Julie is highly tuned in to how these girls tick, and explains how their social motivation both masks their challenges and can be the key to helping them develop the skills they need to thrive.
-In our conversation we talk about what high-functioning autism looks like in girls, the importance of letting kids in on their diagnoses as early as possible, why schools are missing catching autism in girls, and what the real challenges are for girls versus boys with the same diagnoses—low self-esteem.
+In our conversation we talk about what autism looks like in girls, the importance of letting kids in on their diagnoses as early as possible, why schools are missing catching autism in girls, and what the real challenges are for girls versus boys with the same diagnoses—low self-esteem.

 THINGS YOU’LL LEARN FROM THIS EPISODE:

 - The differences in how autism presents in girls versus boys

 - Why so many girls are being missed when it comes to diagnoses for autism and ADHD

 - Julie’s definition of the two categories of girls on the spectrum she sees in her work: “quiet and bright” and “autism with an attitude”

 - The consequence of missing an autism diagnosis at an early age for girls

 - Why the biggest challenge for autistic girls is low self-esteem and negative self-talk